odinhg/INF368A_EXC1/README.md

 - *Learning rate:* 0.0014
 - *Batch size:* 64

 The data is split into train (75%), validation (5%) and test data (20%) using a custom data loader.
 The classifier trains for a maximum of 50 epochs, but has early stopping implemented.
 All images are resized to 128x128 pixels in the dataloader.
-All the above parameters can be changed in `configfile.py`.
+The above parameters can be changed in `configfile.py`.

-To train the network, execute `train.py`.
+To train the network, run `train.py`.
 The best model is saved to `checkpoints/best.pth` and will be used in the following tasks.
 Furthermore, a plot showing loss and accuracy for both the train and validation data is saved to `training_plot.png`.

 ![Loss and accuracy plot during](figs/training_plot.png)

 The classifier takes approximately 1 minute to train on the selected dataset (with early stopping).
+During early stages on training, we see that validation accuracy actually exceeds training accuracy.
+This might happen because of the dropout layer which is deactivated during validation.

 ### Accuracies on test data
 To evaluate the classifier on test data, run `evaluate.py`.